-YEAR 7 PERFORMING ARTS
+YEAR 7 DRAMA

-The study of Drama at Year 7 seeks to harness the creative impulse and the imaginative energy of the individual, translating it into dramatic form and action through creative drama and dance.
+The study of Drama at Year 7 seeks to harness the creative impulse and the imaginative energy of the individual, translating it into dramatic form and action.
 The body is used as an instrument for self-expression and for the enhancement of personal development and self esteem.